 Where there are risks, you should take reasonable steps to remove them, for example by offering the PA different work or changing their hours.
-KDC will help you with this.

 If you cannot remove any risks, for example by offering suitable alternative work, your PA should be suspended on full pay.
 You can get help and advice on this from KDC.
-Simply speak to any member of the Direct Payments or Payroll service by ringing 0151 480 8873.
+Simply speak to any member the Payroll service by ringing 0151 949 5442